-When Is Black Friday 2021?
+When is Black Friday 2022?

-In 2020, due to the pandemic, many online retailers opted to expand Black Friday into a multi-week shopping spree by starting earlier and extending into the end of November.
-With ongoing supply-chain issues impacting product inventory and shipping, we expect stores will do the same this year as well.
+In 2020, due to the pandemic, many online retailers opted to expand Black Friday into a multi-week shopping spree by starting earlier and extending into the end of November, and that trend has continued into 2022.
+Between inflation and ongoing supply-chain issues impacting product inventory and shipping, we expect stores will do the same this year as well.
 So, the more you know now, the better positioned you’ll be to take advantage of the best Black Friday sales early.

-Which stores will have The Best Black Friday Sales?
+Which stores will have the best Black Friday sales?

-How to prepare for Black Friday
+How to Prepare for Black Friday

-It’s also good to make sure that your personal information, such as shipping address and form of payment, is up to date at the retailers you plan to shop.
+It’s also good to make sure that your personal information—including your shipping address and form of payment—is up to date at the retailers you plan to shop.
 If you’re part of a membership program like Amazon Prime (which offers free two-day shipping and other benefits) or Beyond+, look to see if there will be any early Black Friday discounts you’ll have access to before others, or if there are any special offers you can take advantage of.